 “Intuitive technology can make the guest experience more frictionless,” says Michael Levie, “but technology cannot transform the guest experience by itself.
 We embrace technology wholeheartedly, but only insofar as it can make the guest experience more streamlined and memorable.”

-The citizenM brand was built with a very specific guest in mind.
+The citizenM brand was built with a very specific guest in mind– the mobile traveler.
 Before Rattan Chadha started disrupting the hotel industry, he owned a Dutch clothing company called Mexx.
 He wanted to create a hotel that his 20-30 something professional designers would want to stay in 一 at a price their market segment could afford.
 Chadha called the new venture “citizenM,” where “M” stands for “mobile.”
 Mobile citizens are international, forward-thinking, and socially conscientious.
 They are looking for a unique, streamlined and authentic hotel experience, at a price they can afford.

 While they want their guest journey to be seamless and mobile friendly, they are less enthusiastic about traditional amenities such as on-site spas, large guest rooms, or in-room robes and slippers.